dotnet/csharpstandard/standard/classes.md

 In a *ref_property_body* an expression body consisting of `=>` followed by `ref`, a *variable_reference* `V` and a semicolon is exactly equivalent to the statement body `{ get { return ref V; } }`.

 > *Note*: Even though the syntax for accessing a property is the same as that for a field, a property is not classified as a variable.
-Thus, it is not possible to pass a property as an `in`, `out`, or `ref` argument unless the property is ref-valued and therefore returns a reference ([§9.7](variables.md#97-reference-variables-and-returns)). *end note*
+Thus, it is not possible to pass a property as an `in`, `out`, or `ref` argument unless the property is ref-valued and therefore returns a variable reference ([§9.7](variables.md#97-reference-variables-and-returns)). *end note*

 When a property declaration includes an `extern` modifier, the property is said to be an ***external property***.
 Because an external property declaration provides no actual implementation, each of its *accessor_declarations* consists of a semicolon.